Anna Milo Upjohn: Career in art

 Upjohn's career reached another turning point in 1921 when she joined the JRC as a staff artist.
-The was then 53.
+She was then 53.
 Her professional career had begun thirty years earlier and would continue another two decades.
 Her new position gave her financial stability and welcome opportunities to travel.
 It did not prevent her from continuing to make and exhibit her paintings and drawings.
 In 1921, the Corcoran Gallery in Washington, D.C. mounted a solo exhibition of drawings she had made in Europe while on assignment for the JRC.
 Reproductions of the drawings had previously been printed in issues of Junior Red Cross News and, in announcing the exhibition, the journal's editor had restated the organization's objective as giving American children "an intelligent, sympathetic understanding" of the children in war-torn European countries.
 The show generated considerable publicity in Washington with one critic saying Upjohn had "presented not only the pathetic, but the humorous, and has in many instances given her sketches the homely touch which makes for universal appeal."
 Subsequently put on tour across the country, the drawings continued to draw critical notice, including a comment that the drawings showed a "homely touch" making for "universal appeal".
 Early in 1923, Upjohn visited the American West for the JRC to sketch Indian children and later that year the organization sent her on a tour around the world from west to east.
 After her arrival in Honolulu, a reporter described her child studies as "authoritative" and effective in achieving the JRC's goals of sympathy and understanding.
 On her return to the United States, the Maryland Institute in Baltimore exhibited a large number of her drawings from East- and Southeast Asia as well as Western, Eastern, and Southern Europe, the collection showing, as one critic said, "not pictures of children suffering, but happy childhood under varying conditions of life".

 In 1935, the Cronyn & Lowndes Gallery in Manhattan gave Upjohn an exhibition of her paintings, including both formal portraits and informal child studies.
 Writing in the New York Times, the critic, Howard Devree, saw "competent, honest work rather on the conventional side".
 Another critic noted the significance of the formal portraits but said the child studies were the most interesting element in the show.

 Upjohn resigned her position at the Junior Red Cross in 1931, but she continued to make drawings for its publications.
 During the 1930s, the ARC continued to tour exhibitions of her paintings, watercolors, and drawings to public libraries and other exhibition spaces throughout the United States.
 In Mansfield, Ohio, the local newspaper headlined Upjohn as a "Famous Artist" whose work appeared in ARC posters, JRC literature, and other media.